Whistleblowers hit Southwest, FAA for lax safety practices - KESQ

 The FAA said Southwest and union officials resisted interviews with agency representatives in that and other cases.
 Sometimes the delaying tactics worked.
 An investigation into why pilots placed duct tape over sensors outside a plane before a flight fizzled when the FAA employee took another job.

+Southwest said the allegations are old, and it has cooperated fully with government inquiries.

+“As part of our emphasis on safety, we have maintained a transparent and professional relationship with the FAA, including multiple FAA-approved safety programs designed to help us manage and mitigate operational risks and execute safe operating practices,” the company said in a statement.

-Neither Southwest nor its pilots’ union responded immediately to requests for comment.
+The union representing Southwest pilots did not respond immediately to requests for comment.

 The FAA investigation was disclosed Wednesday by the U.S. Office of Special Counsel, which represents federal whistleblowers.
 It reported another accident — a plane that went off the runway in Burbank, California — in which an FAA review was “fast-tracked” under pressure from Southwest.
 In a separate review of that incident, the National Transportation Review Board found that the co-pilot’s conduct was “highly unprofessional.”